 1 Moss Brow better know once as The Corner Shop or Silcock’s.
-Photo left is in the 1960`s and the right photo is 2019
+Photo left is in the 1960s and the right photo is 2019.

-Built in 1771 with mid C19 alterations.
-Kerridge stone-slate roof with two chimneys, one brick and one stone.
+Built in 1771 with mid 19thC alterations and Kerridge stone-slate roof with two chimneys, one brick and one stone.
 Coursed, squared buff sandstone rubble and sandstone dressings.
-Two story near symmetrical three bay south front..
-All the front is a C19`alteration but has a rainhead inscribed RMW 1721, probably brought in.
+Two story near symmetrical three bay south front.
+All the front is a 19thC alteration but has a rainhead inscribed RMW 1721, probably brought in.

 Listing NGR: SJ9224177233

-1881 William and Harriet are still living here with their same four children.
-The two eldest William and Squire aged seventeen and nineteen are pupil teachers.
-1 Moss Brow is again a shop as William is described as a Grocer and farmer of six acres (an extra acre has appeared)
+1881: William and Harriet were still listed as living at 1 Moss Brow with their four children.
+The two eldest William and Squire aged seventeen and nineteen were pupil teachers at this time.
+1 Moss Brow is once again listed as a shop and William is described as a grocer and farmer of six acres (an extra acre has appeared).

 The historical information on this page about the construction of the house is taken from the Historic England website.
 Our thanks go to Linda Stewart who has researched census information to present an interesting history of the house’s residents.